resheku/my-awesome/README.md

 ## TypeScript

+- [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - ✨ Innovative and open-source visualization application that transforms various data formats, such as JSON, YAML, XML and CSV into interactive graphs.
 - [Cookie-AutoDelete/Cookie-AutoDelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - Firefox and Chrome WebExtension that deletes cookies and other browsing site data as soon as the tab closes, domain changes, browser restarts, or a combination of those events.
 - [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets, certificates, and privileged access management.
 - [NarrativeScience-old/log.io](https://github.com/NarrativeScience-old/log.io) - Real-time log monitoring in your browser